Discovering Differences in Strategic Behavior Between Humans and LLMs: Comparing Human and LLM Strategic Behavior Using AlphaEvolve

 \subsubsection{Semantic Content of SBB Programs}

 We now analyze the semantic content of SBB programs to identify potential mechanistic drivers of the observed behavioral differences between human and LLMs.
 For brevity, this section focuses on high-level similarities and differences.
 The properties of each program are summarized in App.
 Table~\ref{app:supp:sbb_comparison}.
-Fig.~\ref{fig:sbb_comparison} visualizes the human and Gemini 2.5 Pro SBB programs as a diagram, while the remainder are provided in the supplemental material.

 Across all agents, SBB programs consistently exhibit two components, \textit{value-based learning} and \textit{opponent modeling}.
 Each is described below.
 Using an LLM judge, we also verify that over the Pareto frontiers of AlphaEvolve programs for humans and Gemini 2.5 Pro, \textbf{opponent modeling is a concept included in the majority of programs that fit the data well, while Q-learning is present in nearly all programs.} (App.~\ref{app:supp:prevalence_pf}).

 \paragraph{Value-Based Learning.} All programs but GPT OSS 120B use a 3x3x3 Q-table representing the value of the current action given the prior joint action, $Q(a_t, a^o_{t-1}, a_{t-1})$, while GPT OSS 120B maintains only a single-dimensional Q-vector, representing $Q(a_t)$.
 These programs update Q-values toward the running average of rewards $r_t$, while applying a decay factor to older rewards.